Kings Park, New York

 Footbridge spanning the creek at Sunken Meadow State Park in Kings Park, New York, surrounded by trees and natural waterfront scenery.

-The footbridge over the creek at Sunken Meadow State Park offers one of Kings Park’s most peaceful and scenic views.
-Surrounded by dense woodland and calm waters, the setting highlights the natural beauty that defines this North Shore community.
-Visitors often stop here to enjoy quiet walks, photography, and the park’s unique mix of coastal and forested landscapes.
+The footbridge over the creek at Sunken Meadow State Park captures one of Kings Park’s most peaceful North Shore scenes.
+With woodland, tidal water, and easy access to nearby trails, the area is a favorite for quiet walks, photography, and a change of pace from busier beach destinations.
 File photo: Jaclyn Vernace, licensed.

 History of Kings Park